The international forward guidance transmission under a global liquidity trap: A simple two-country NK model

-Equations (\ref{eq.hnkpc}) and (\ref{eq.fnkpc}) represent open economy NKPCs and show that the home country NKPC depends on the foreign output gap through both risk sharing and terms of trade channels.
-A similar mechanism can be seen in Equation (\ref{eq.fnkpc}).
-The coefficient $\gamma(\sigma-1)$ represents this mechanism.\footnote{See \citet{clarida2002simple} for a detailed discussion of these channels.} Equations (\ref{eq.his}) and (\ref{eq.fis}) represent the open economy dynamic IS (DIS) curve.
-As in the case of NKPC, the home country DIS depends on the first difference in the foreign expected output gap through both the risk-sharing channel and the terms-of-trade channel.
-Finally, (\ref{eq.hzlb}) and (\ref{eq.fzlb}) represent the ZLB constraints on nominal interest rates for each country.
+$\sigma$ and $\eta$ denote the constant relative risk aversion coefficient and the inverse elasticity of labor supply.
+As previously noted, the parameter $\gamma$ represents the degree of openness. $\beta$ and $\alpha$ denote the discount factor and the degree of nominal price stickiness, namely, the Calvo lottery.
+Equations (\ref{eq.hnkpc1}) and (\ref{eq.fnkpc2}) represent open economy new Keynesian Phillips curve (NKPC).\footnote{See \citet{clarida2002simple} for a detailed discussion of these channels.} Equations (\ref{eq.his3}) and (\ref{eq.fis4}) represent the open economy dynamic IS (DIS) curve.
+Finally, (\ref{eq.hzlb}) and (\ref{eq.fzlb}) denote the ZLB constraints on nominal interest rates for each country.

-When the intertemporal substitution of consumption becomes unity, as in \citet{clarida2002simple}, the international dependence between home and foreign countries disappears.
-Thus, when $\sigma=1$, the two-country NK model becomes a closed one.